rapidsai/cuml/docs/source/device_selection_support.rst

    * - Dimensionality Reduction and Manifold Learning
      - UMAP
    * - Neighbors
-     - KNeighborsClassifier
-   * - Neighbors
-     - KNeighborsRegressor
-   * - Neighbors
      - NearestNeighbors
    * - Regression and Classification
+     - ElasticNet
+   * - Regression and Classification
+     - Lasso
+   * - Regression and Classification
      - LinearRegression
    * - Regression and Classification
      - LogisticRegression
    * - Regression and Classification
-     - Lasso
-   * - Regression and Classification
      - Ridge
-   * - Regression and Classification
-     - ElasticNet
-   * - Regression and Classification
-     - KNeighborsRegressor
-   * - Regression and Classification
-     - KNeighborsClassifier